bodulic/CATS-rf/README.md

 `-M`: Memory block size for GNU Parallel, default: 512M

 Parameter `M` controls the input block size used by GNU Parallel when splitting the mapping table for read assignment.
 If sufficient RAM is available, increasing `M` is recommended to minimize artifacts introduced by file splitting.

+`-T`: Number of splits performed on positional and read pair mapping tables, default: 3

+Positional and read pair mapping tables are split before analysis to reduce RAM usage.
+Increase `T` when working with limited memory to further reduce RAM demands.

 `-D`: Output directory name, default: TRANSCRIPTOME_CATS_rf_dir